 There are two main types of CBD products on the market: full-spectrum and isolates.

 To begin, it’s worth noting that Cannabidiol (CBD) is just one of the beneficial cannabinoids that are extracted from the hemp plant and made into CBD products.
 It is the most bountiful cannabinoid, making up approximately 40% of cannabis resin.

 While it is the most abundant, many are not aware that there are actually over 100 other cannabinoids present in the extract, each of which contribute unique benefits.
-Some of these additional cannabinoids include Cannabinol (CBN), which has been shown to have a calming effect and helps reduce heart rates; Cannabigerol (CBG), which relieves pain caused by inflammation, reduces the rate of blood clotting, and has both antibiotic and antioxidant properties; and Cannabidolic acid (CBDA), which is beneficial for reducing inflammation, easing nausea and vomiting, and reducing anxiety.
+Some of these additional cannabinoids include Cannabinol (CBN), Cannabigerol (CBG), and Cannabidolic acid (CBDA).
 What’s more, full-spectrum CBD products contain valuable amino acids, vitamins, and trace minerals.

 Many (including us) believe that full-spectrum hemp products are the most beneficial because you’re getting more than just CBD – you’re getting a variety of compounds synergistically working together to cast a wide net to combat symptoms of pain and disease from all angles.

 Isolates, while more refined, merit their own benefits.
 They are 100% Cannabidol (CBD) with all other plant compounds removed, which some prefer because it is flavorless and odorless.
 For those who are sensitive to the psychoactive properties of THC, or have a drug test concern, this product may be the right choice as most traces of it have been removed.